RafaelGSS/node/doc/api/process.md

 * Returns: {boolean}

 Verifies that the process is able to access the given scope and reference.
-If no reference is provided, a global scope is assumed.
+If no reference is provided, a global scope is assumed, for instance, `process.permission.has('fs.read')` will check if the process has ALL file system read permissions.

 The reference has a meaning based on the provided scope.
 For example, the reference when the scope is File System means files and folders.